-If left untreated, a transient ischaemic attack (TIA) can lead to a full-blown stroke which causes lasting brain damage, says the Department of Neurology at the National Neuroscience Institute.
+If left untreated, a transient ischaemic attack (TIA) or "mini stroke" can lead to a full-blown stroke which causes lasting brain damage.
+The Department of Neurology from National Neuroscience Institute (NNI) explains.

 No permanent damage to the brain

 National Neuroscience Institute (NNI), a member of the

 SingHealth group, shared that a transient ischaemic attack (TIA) is a temporary severe reduction in blood supply to certain parts of the brain or the central nervous system.
 This can result in stroke symptoms but without permanent damage to the brain.